trealla-prolog/trealla-OLDv1/README.md

 Note swipl also has the -O option which can give improved times.

-Note gprolog can also be compiled using 'gplc samples/sieve.pl' to achieve a significant speedup.
+Note gprolog can also be compiled using 'gplc -o sieve samples/sieve.pl' to achieve a significant speedup.

 Times for gprolog & scryer were done using the unix *time* command and thus include setup time, whereas the others were done with the predicate